Freedom of information - Guide to information

 Information about the decisions we take, how we make decisions and how we involve others.

-- Management Board and Audit and Risk Committee minutes and papers
+Advisory Board and Audit and Risk Committee minutes and agendas

-Information about our strategy for, and management of, financial resources in sufficient detail to explain how we plan to spend public money and what has actually been spent.
+Information about our strategy for, and management of, financial resources.
+Including how we plan to spend public money and what has been spent.

-- Government Procurement Card - The Government Procurement Card (GPC) shows items of expenditure over £500 made by Scottish Government including Education Scotland.
-These are reported monthly.
+The Government Procurement Card (GPC) shows items of expenditure over £500 made by Education Scotland.

 Human resources